 Slots are an excellent example of this.
 Take Microgaming and Playtech, for example – two of the biggest companies out there, who hoover up all the best talent and apply them towards developing increasingly groundbreaking new games.
 The likes of Dobra Mine and other runaway successes become so popular because they have the best programmers going.
 These guys are experts in their field – usually qualified to very high levels and wouldn’t look out of place at any software company or organization.
 Why do they make slots?
 Simply because the market is there and demand for their skills are so high.

 So Where Next?

-The global broadband network will be shuddering at the prospect of having to cope with the additional data that a widespread adoption of Virtual Reality may bring.
+The global broadband network will be shuddering at the prospect of coping with the additional data that widespread adoption of Virtual Reality may bring.
 If the technology takes off – and it’s 70/30 in favor of it doing so – then that’s going to require some savvy streamlining in regards to data transfer, especially if the whole experience is to be based online and not accessed via already downloaded programs.

-In the meantime countries that are behind the times will catch up not just in developing the infrastructure/market for further exposure to online gaming, but also with the aspiration of getting involved in the action too.
-There’s no sign of the demand for ever more intensive online gaming to slow down anytime soon.
+In the meantime, countries that are behind the times will catch up not just in developing the infrastructure/market for further exposure to online gaming but also with the aspiration of getting involved in the action too.
+There’s no sign of the demand for ever more intensive online gaming slowing down anytime soon.